Girls With Gumption | Chelsea & Edith Brooke Wells

 All the sudden I was going to have to say goodbye to by my baby.
 I was hopeful the whole time that God was going to do a miracle and when I found He wasn’t…that hurts.
-But like God, He still protected me, even in my disappointment.
+But, like God, He still protected me even in my disappointment.
 He comforted me and I remember that the family could tell it wasn’t good news.
-It was silent because no one knew what to say.
+It was silent.
+No one knew what to say.

-I promise.
-I watched her go to heaven.
+I promise: I watched her go to heaven.
 It was the coolest and worst thing that I have ever seen.
 But she was ready, and she held out and fought for us as long as she could and I love that kid for that.
 Brandon let me hold her as she was breathing her last breaths, and we sang over her as we just watched her, touched her, and held her, and then we knew it was done.
-We knew she was in heaven and with God and at that point, she’s not here.
-So we told the doctors, “Okay.
+We knew she was in heaven and with God.
+At that point, she’s not with us.
+So we said to the doctors, “Okay.
 She’s gone.”

 It’s weird, because how do you decide that you’re done holding your kid for the last time?
-But again, God, in His amazing grace, led us through that and helped us get ready to say goodbye when we weren’t ready to say goodbye.
+But again God, in His amazing grace, led us through and helped us get ready to say goodbye when we weren’t ready to say goodbye.

 What was your favorite thing about her?